JSON Formatter

 - 1

-Paste your JSON into the editor.
+Paste your JSON into the editor, or type it directly.

 - 2